forgefed/forgefed/spec/modeling.md

 TODO decide on ticket categories/subtypes and update below

-TODO decide on `slug`, document it / remove from example

 TODO decide on property for titles, update below

 TODO properly document `history` or remove it from example